DevCycleHQ/devcycle-docs/docs/best-practices/edgedb-and-edge-flags/edge-db-via-api-simple.md

 ![Postman Setup](/sept-6-2022-edge-flags-api-9.png)

-Ensure the authorization is set up with your server sdk key like above:
+Ensure the authorization is set up with your server SDK key like above:

 ![Authorization setup](/sept-6-2022-edge-flags-api-10.png)